 Are you rested and ready for the New Year?
-You better be, as the fresh cut flower industry is now entering its busiest time of year – as the one-two-three punch of Valentine’s Day, International Women’s Day, and Mother’s Day is upon us.
-You can rest assured, the experts at Prime Fresh Handling are.
-We’ve been managing the handling and shipping needs for our vast network of fresh flower customers for more than 20 years now!
+You better be, as the fresh-cut flower industry is now entering its busiest time of year – as the one-two-three punch of Valentine’s Day, International Women’s Day, and Mother’s Day is upon us.
+You can rest assured, the experts at our perishable shipping company are.
+We’ve been managing the handling and shipping needs of our vast network of fresh flower customers for more than 20 years now!

 Valentine’s Day Planning Underway

 For this day of lovers, which is different than most other holidays, consumers generally stick with long-stem reds, pinks, and sometimes whites – millions of them.
 With a roughly 24-day period from the grower to the end customer, the first round of activity leading up to Valentine’s Day on February 14 is here.